ubccpsc/310/project/Deliverable1.md

 ## Dataset

 This data has been obtained from [UBC PAIR](http://pair.ubc.ca/) and has not been modified in any way.
 The data is provided as a zip file: inside of the zip you will find a file for each of the courses offered at UBC.
-Each of those file contains JSON object containing the information about each offering of the course.

-The bootstrap project you will be provided with already has the implementation to load the data from the zip, but you will need to parse it in an adequate data structure of your choice.
+Each of those file contains JSON object containing the information about each offering of the course and you will need to parse it in an adequate data structure of your choice.

 You are **not** allowed to store the data in a database, but you are encouraged to process the data into a format of your choosing that you can persist (cache) to disk for quicker or more convenient access.
 Make sure you do not commit this cached file to version control or AutoTest will figure it out and tests will fail in ways you do not expect.